Schroedinger-Hat/tanglecat/README.md

 ENVIRONMENT=production docker compose up
 ```

+3. Access the local studio at `http://localhost:8080/studio`: you need to be logged in to the Sanity Studio to manage the content.

 This will start the Next.js application and the Sanity Studio CMS in production mode.

 ## Project Structure